kdgosik/DefensePresentation/DefensePresentation.Rproj.md

  - Referred to as epistatic interactions, they contribute to many complex traits.
  - Relatively little is known about the specific forms of genetic interactions that are important to heritable phenotypic variation.
  - Mainly reported genetic interactions involving only two loci.
-   - Emphasis on gene–gene interactions over highr-order genetic interactions (HGIs) involving three or more loci is rooted in technical issues, rather than biology. [[1]](#/48)
+ - Emphasis on gene–gene interactions over highr-order genetic interactions (HGIs) involving three or more loci is rooted in technical issues, rather than biology.
+(Taylor and Ehrenreich 2014)
 </small>
 <div class="midcenter" style="margin-left:150px; margin-top:150px;">
 <img src='images/EpistasisScissors.png' height="200" widith="200" style="background-color:transparent; border:0px; box-shadow:none;"> </img>